 - The AMF receives the LADN Area(s) as part of the UE's Access and Mobility Subscription Data if UDM stores the LADN Area per DNN and S-NSSAI in each group member's AM Subscription Data or if AMF does not support retrieval of Group Subscription data from the UDM.

+- The SMF receives the default QoS as part of the UE's Session Management Subscription Data if UDM stores the default QoS per DNN and S-NSSAI in each group member's SM Subscription Data or if SMF does not support retrieval of Group Subscription data from the UDM.

 - The Shared Data feature defined by CT4 can be used to handle the data in UDM/UDR and signalling towards AMF/SMF, in order to optimize the provisioning of subscription data that is common to many UEs (e.g. a group of UEs).
-In this case, if the UDM stores the LADN Area per DNN and S-NSSAAI as shared subscription data and the AMF also supports the retrieval of shared data from the UDM, the AMF receives a reference to the shared data associated to the corresponding group the UE belongs to (e.g. a sharedDataIdentifier).
-Then the AMF retrieves the shared data associated to the group from the UDM using the received sharedDataIdentifier.
+In this case, if the UDM stores the LADN Area and/or default QoS per DNN and S-NSSAAI as shared subscription data and the AMF/SMF also supports the retrieval of shared data from the UDM, the AMF/SMF receives a reference to the shared data associated to the corresponding group the UE belongs to (e.g. a sharedDataIdentifier).
+Then the AMF/SMF retrieves the shared data associated to the group from the UDM using the received sharedDataIdentifier.

 - The AMF enforces the LADN area as described for the LADN feature in clause 5.6.5 of TS 23.501 [2], with the difference that the LADN Area is received form UDM rather than configured on the AMF, and that AMF stores the received LADN area per DNN and S-NSSAI in the UE context.